Spagettileg/Amber-Club/README.md

     - USA
     - Japan
     - China
-    - Rest of the World (Random collection on show)
+    - Rest of the World (Australia, France & South Africa)

 All products are presented with a matching style in bootstrap grid design.